JavaScript is disabled. Please enable to continue!

 What is spectroscopy?

-What are the benefits of NIR vs traditional wet chemistry?
+What are the benefits of IR vs traditional wet chemistry?

-When implementing IR within your operations, you gain the capacity to achieve a high volume of data in a short time period, enabling you to make real-time quality decisions that cannot be achieved with traditional methods.
-While easy to operate, robust NIR models are required to achieve accurate results with dedicated personnel and rigorous effort to maintain.
-When partnering with Eurofins QTA, we provide a dedicated team to take care of your modeling needs.
+When implementing IR within your operations, you gain the capacity to achieve a high volume of data in a short time, enabling you to make real-time quality decisions that cannot be achieved with traditional methods.
+While easy to operate, robust IR models are required to achieve accurate results with dedicated personnel and rigorous effort to maintain.

 What is the difference between NIR vs. Mid IR?